peteroupc/peteroupc.github.io/morealg.md

 <a id=Sampling_Distributions_Using_Incomplete_Information></a>
 ### Sampling Distributions Using Incomplete Information

 The Bernoulli factory is a special case of the problem of **sampling a probability distribution with unknown parameters**.
 This problem can be described as sampling from a new distribution using an _oracle_ (black box) that produces numbers of an incompletely known distribution.
-In the Bernoulli factory problem, this oracle is a _coin that outputs heads or tails where the probability of heads is unknown_.
+In the Bernoulli factory problem, this oracle is a _coin that shows heads or tails where the probability of heads is unknown_.
 The rest of this section deals with oracles that go beyond coins.

 **Algorithm 1.** Say we have an oracle that produces independent random variates in the interval \[_a_, _b_\], and these numbers have an unknown mean of _&mu;_.
 The goal is now to produce non-negative random variates whose expected ("average") value is _f_(_&mu;_).
 Unless _f_ is constant, this is possible if and only if&mdash;